 • Gerakas – a small bay with mesmerizing turquoise waters; located on the south coast and only accessible by boat

-If you’re a beach lover like me, make sure to read my detailed blog post on the best beaches in Milos.
+Related post: If you’re a beach bum like me, make sure to read my detailed blog post on the best beaches in Milos.

-Seeing the white moon-like landscape and beautiful emerald waters of Sarakiniko Beach is one of the best things to do in Milos
+White moon-like landscape and emerald waters of Sarakiniko Beach one of the top attractions in Milos

 2) Stroll the whitewashed streets of Plaka